-Honours students are required to complete the degree requirements for the BSc - Biochemistry and Molecular Biology Major.
-In addition to the total number of credit hours required for the Biochemistry and Molecular Biology Major, each student must complete 6 credit hours of undergraduate thesis course work, normal of BCMB 430-6, under the supervision of a faculty member.
+Honours students must complete the degree requirements for the BSc - Biochemistry and Molecular Biology Major.
+In addition to the total number of credit hours required for the Biochemistry and Molecular Biology Major, each student must complete 6 credit hours of undergraduate thesis course work, normally BCMB 430-6, under the supervision of a faculty member.
 Another undergraduate thesis course can be substituted with approval of the BCMB Curriculum Chair.

-The Honours program is available after completed 60 credit hours in the Biochemistry and Molecular Biology Major and attaining a Cumulative GPA of not less than 3.33.
-Attaining the minimum requirement will not guarantee adminssion to the Honours program, which will be at the discretion of the Program and contingent on the availability of a faculty member willing to supervise the research thesis.
-Maintenance of a Cumulative GPA of 3.33 is required to remain in the Honours program.
+Students may apply to the BCMB Honours Program after completion of 60 credit hours in the Biochemistry and Molecular Biology major with a Cumulative GPA of not less than 3.33.
+Meeting these minimum requirements does not guarantee entry to the Honours Program.
+Entrance to the Honours Program in Biochemistry and Molecular Biology is at the discretion of the BCMB Program, and is contingent on the availability of a faculty member willing to supervise the undergraduate research thesis.
+Maintenance of a Cumulative GPA of 3.33 is required to remain in the Honours Program.

-The minimum requirement for completion of a BSc Honours - Biochemistry and Molecular Biology is 135 credit hours.
+The minimum requirement for completion of a BSc Honours - Biochemistry and Molecular Biology is 133 credit hours.